jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

    # To see a full list of available options in ABRicate
    $ abricate --help

-   # Check the list of installed databases in ABRicate
-   $ abricate --list

 .. todo::
    1. Run |prokka| and |abricate| in your assembled draft genomes using the ``.fasta`` files.
    2. Did your isolates carry putative antimicrobial resistance or virulence genes?
 Which ones are present?
    3. How many coding sequences (CDS) were predicted?
-   4. Visualize your genome annotations using Integrative Genomics Viewer - `IGV <http://software.broadinstitute.org/software/igv/>`_ explained in the section below.

 .. seealso::
    * Although you use draft assembled genomes for this specific annotation process, it is also viable to use the initial **raw sequence reads** using for example `ARIBA <https://github.com/sanger-pathogens/ariba>`_.

    * Yet, it is essential to highlight that assembled sequences facilitate an understanding of the genetic context of the resistance mechanism by assessing, for example, gene synteny, mutations on regulatory regions or co-localization with other genes [KWONG2017]_.